Classes at EIDS/GC

 Preliminary and Open Champions - Students learn complex form and technique, and a high level of endurance is required.
 Dancers have unique opportunities to attend workshops with world-renown instructors.

-We're also excited to now offer the following recreational classes:
+We're also excited to now offer the following recreational classes based on interest:

 Parent & Tot - A fun energetic intro for parents and preschoolers to the basics of Irish Dance.
 Dancers develop coordination, self-esteem, and social skills through music and dance.